thirdweb-example/nft-gated-website/README.md

 ### Request Restricted Content

-This payload is sent along with a request for restricted data on the server side.
+This payload is sent in the `body` of a `fetch` request for restricted data on our API route on the server-side.

 ```jsx
 // Make api request to server and send the login payload in the body